Home Health Content Hub Health Insights

 • We also observed more than 80% increase in tele-consult usage in this quarter as compared to pre-COVID-19

-Our telehealth partner, Doctor Anywhere, has noted that more users and doctors have signed up to use the platform since the end of January 2020, with the total number of users more than doubling .Along with Doctor Anywhere also having raised S$38.4 million in hopes of a regional expansion, the future of telehealth certainly seems bright as of right now10.
+Our telemedicine partner, Doctor Anywhere, has noted that more users and doctors have signed up to use the platform since the end of January 2020, with the total number of users more than doubling .Along with Doctor Anywhere also having raised S$38.4 million in hopes of a regional expansion, the future of telemedicine certainly seems bright as of right now10.

 Get a Quote Today